 There is currently one restriction in place.

-- Hopton - no public access between 1 and 3 September 2017 (details attached to this page)
+- Hopton (Grid Red: SO348768) Nature of restriction: no public access between 30 August and 1 September (details attached to this page)

 Current long-term restrictions